-Due to the continued success of the sessions more are planned, with the next event scheduled to take place in November 2019.
-The specifics (date, venue etc.) are still to be confirmed and we’re very keen to have input from the community to ensure this and subsequent forums are as relevant as possible.
+Due to the continued success of the sessions more are planned, with the next event scheduled to take place on Thursday 16th of July 2020, returning to the King’s College in central London.
+Further specifics of the day are still to be confirmed and we’re very keen to have input from the community to ensure this and subsequent forums are as relevant as possible.
 With that in mind Jon Baxter has set up a survey on his website (http://bit.ly/2lTGIBc) and we’d be very grateful for any input.

 If you are interested in joining future sessions, want to contribute or have something to share, please get in touch with James O’Driscoll from Gilbert Scott Associates or Jon Baxter from Baxter Thompson Associates.